Danish Sourdough Rye Bread (Rugbrød)

 Day 2

-- Lightly oil a 900g loaf tin and line the base with baking paper.
+- Lightly oil your loaf tin and line the base with baking paper.
 Dust with rye flour.

-- Pour the loose dough in the tin.
+- Spoon the loose dough in the tin.
 Smooth the surface with the back of a spoon.
 Sprinkle with mixed seeds and heavily dredge with rye flour.

 - Leave to rise.
 This can take 1½-3 hours (this largely depends on the temperature of your kitchen) when the surface of the bread starts to crack.
 It’s ready to bake.